 Your own behaviours, your own thinking, your own actions – all under your control.
 The words of others, their opinions of you, their actions, world events, bad luck – all outside of your control.

-I still worry what others think – it’s a hard one for me to break, but by worrying less I’ve found much more purpose in all that I do.
-I’ve rediscovered sides of me that were lost to others, and I’ve become much more grounded in who I actually am.
+I still worry what others think – it’s a hard one for me to let go of but I’ve become much more grounded in who I actually am.

-Lots of events outside of our control happen in work and the trick to dealing with them seems to come from looking objectively at them.
+Lots of events outside of our control happen in work and life, and the trick is to learn to look at them objectively.
 Can I do anything within my control?
 Yes?
 Do it.
 No?
 Move on.

 Until next time